Unable to run or error with downloaded file.

 *.RAM

-Real Audio file, requires Real Audio or Player.
+A Real Audio file; requires Real Audio or Real Player.

-*.ZIP or *.ARJThese files are compressed archives and require a third-party decompression utility to access the contained files.
+*.ZIP, *.RAR, or *.ARJ A compressed file; requires a third-party decompression utility to access the contained files.

 File became or was corrupt when downloaded

-When a file is downloaded it is possible for the file (especially when large files are downloaded) for that file to become corrupt or bad.
+When a file is downloaded (especially if the file is large), it can become corrupt or bad.
 Try downloading the file again to verify that this is not the case.
-If the same issue occurs, contact the web administrator of the web site verifying if the file is a known good file.
+If the same issue occurs, contact the web administrator of the website verifying if the file is a known good file.

-Note: All files on Computer Hope's download section have been tested and are known good files.
+All files on Computer Hope's download section are tested and are known good files.